MannemSolutions/pghba/Design.md

 ## What may have to change
 Currently this package uses the 'net' package for the network address type but the latest tech in this area is much better: 'net/netip' allows to more easily convert and compare IPv4 and IPv6 addresses, including masks.
+There's an issue for it on github.

 The project seems to have been cut in too many pieces and there is a mix of types, methods and functions in some others that may have to be redistributed.